Film Spoilers and

 The Lovely Bones (2009)

-14 Year-Old Susie Salmon Was Murdered by Creepy Neighbor Mr. Harvey; In The Afterlife, She Helped to Find Retribution Against Harvey, Who Met His Own Death When A Magically-Released Icicle Fell On Him and Caused Him To Tumble to His Death
+14 Year-Old Susie Salmon Was Murdered by Creepy Neighbor Mr. Harvey; In The Afterlife, She Helped to Find Retribution Against Her Killer, Who Met His Own Death When A Magically-Released Icicle Fell On Him and Caused Him To Tumble to His Death

 On her way home in the middle of a cornfield behind the school, the predatory pedophile and child molester had lured Susie through a trap door and down a ladder into an underground dugout or "clubhouse":

-Susie saw evidence of the killer's previous six female victims over many years, including:
+Susie saw evidence of the killer's previous six female victims over many years (from 1960 to 1971), including:

 Time had passed, and Susie saw that her family was healing after her long absence, as she reflected:

 The film concluded with a strange coda of divine retribution.
 In a family restaurant's parking lot, as Harvey spoke to a young girl smoking a cigarette and volunteered to give her a ride, a magical white glow caused a large icicle to fall from an overhead branch.
 It hit him on the shoulder, causing him to lose his balance on the ice and fall backwards over a cliff ledge to his death.

 Susie finally was ready to enter Heaven, with her last voice-over, as her mother entered her bedroom and spoke the words: "I love you, Susie":

 Susie Salmon (Saoirse Ronan) - Coming of Age

 School Principal Caden